axibase/atsd/rule-engine/derived.md

 #### Received Time

-To store derived commands with exactly the same time as the incoming command, set the millisecond field `ms:` to the [`timestamp`](window-fields.md#date-fields) field.
+To store derived commands with the same time as the incoming command, set the millisecond field `ms:` to the [`timestamp`](window-fields.md#date-fields) field.
 The `timestamp` field represents the timestamp of the command that caused the window status event.

 ```bash
 series e:${entity} m:disk_free=${100 - value} ${commandTags} ms:${timestamp}